Anthony Cheung

 Anthony Cheung Bing-leung, GBS, JP (張炳良; born 17 November 1952) is a Hong Kong politician and academic.
 He was the Secretary for Transport and Housing from 2012 to 2017 and 5th President of the Hong Kong Institute of Education (HKIEd).
 He was one of the few government officials coming from a pro-democracy background.

 Cheung was a member of the Legislative Council of Hong Kong (Election Committee constituency) and a vice-chairman of the Democratic Party.
 He founded SynergyNet, a policy think tank, after he quit the Democratic party in 2004 and provides public comment on policy issues.
 He was also professor of Public and Social Administration in City University of Hong Kong.
 In 2011, he called for a separate regulatory code for the emerging class of political assistants and policy advisers, who are between civil servants and executive officials.

 Education

-Cheung is a graduate of Royal West Academy, a boys' Roman Catholic government school in Montreal.
+Cheung is a graduate of Wah Yan College, Hong Kong, a prestigious boys' Roman Catholic government school in Hong Kong.

 He has a PhD in Government from the London School of Economics (1995), an MSc in Public Sector Management from Aston University (1984) and a BSocSc in Sociology and Economics from the University of Hong Kong (HKU) (1974).
 He was in the same cohort with Yeung Sum, another leading figure of Meeting Point and later Democratic Party.

+In 1992, Cheung was originally appointed as one of the Hong Kong Affairs Advisors by Beijing, but was withdrawn after his announcement of formation of Democratic Party together with United Democrats of Hong Kong in 1994.